CeHaga/mnist-gan/README.md

-# MNIST digits Generative Adversarial Network
+# MNIST GAN
-A GAN algorithm to generate handwritten numbers
+A Generative Adversarial Network algorithm to generate handwritten digits using MNIST database